Table of Contents

 This appendix contains a more detailed discussion of the implementation of some of TortoiseGit's features.

-Every file and folder has a Git status value as reported by the Git library.
+Every file has a Git status value as reported by the Git library.
 In the command line client, these are represented by single letter codes, but in TortoiseGit they are shown graphically using the icon overlays.
 Because the number of overlays is very limited, each overlay may represent one of several status values.

 The Conflicted overlay is used to represent the